PatrykLeczycki/AlbumManager/README.md

 ## Features

-* User management (registration - jBCrypt, login panel, admin panel)
+* User management (Spring Security: registration panel - passwords hashed with jBCrypt, login panel, permissions depending on user role)
 * Entities - album, artist, label
 * User can add entities objects and create and edit own album collection
-* Admin can add, edit and remove entities objects and create and edit own album collection
+* Admin has the same permissions as an user, additionally he can modify other users' permissions

 ## To-do
-* Admin functionalities extension (granting/dismissing admin role)
 * Sending authentication token on e-mail address during registration/recovering password
 * Add image upload functionality to enable adding cover to album